michaelrausch/Notes/General/installers.md

 # Example

-Let us take an example of what is happening by installing the [Intel oneAPI runtime](https://www.intel.com/content/www/us/en/developer/articles/tool/compilers-redistributable-libraries-by-version.html)
+Let us take an example of what is happening by installing the [Intel oneAPI runtime](https://www.intel.com/content/www/us/en/developer/articles/tool/compilers-redistributable-libraries-by-version.html).
+Downloading the 2022 version we obtain the file `w_dpcpp_cpp_runtime_p_2022.2.0.9553.exe`.
+This